 Families, couples and men and women of all ages were already on the street, the next morning, moving towards the already crowded outdoor market as if pulled by a magnet; the regulars carrying their favorite market bags and baskets, so much like my Saturday markets in Seattle and Santa Barbara.

 We stopped at a few stalls to look over clothes, candles, produce and baked goods.
-As we walked to one of the far corners of the market I spied Bridgeport Gourmet Pies with little pies looking so perky and inviting that we promptly bought two; one pork and the other a pheasant, walnut & port.
+As we walked to one of the far corners of the market I spied these little pies looking so perky and inviting that we promptly bought two; one pork and the other a pheasant, walnut & port.

 I put my hand in my purse to take a photo and realized that my phone was not there.